The Falling Dream: Loss of Control or Leap of Faith?

 The Jungian Perspective: The Ego’s Descent

-Carl Jung viewed the falling dream not as a failure, but as a necessary correction.
+Carl Jung viewed the falling dream as a necessary correction.
 He often associated it with the myth of Icarus—flying too close to the sun.

 If you have a falling from a height dream, Jung would ask: “Where in your life is your Ego flying too high?”

-Perhaps you have become arrogant, overly ambitious, or detached from reality.
 The fall is the psyche’s attempt to “ground” you.
-It is a forced descent back to earth, back to your humanity, and back to the reality you have been trying to rise above.
+It is a forced descent back to earth, back to your humanity, and back to the reality you have been rising above.

-A powerful symbol of career or social status.
-Unlike a cliff (nature), an elevator is mechanical and man-made.
-It suggests you feel trapped in a system or hierarchy that is crashing down, and you have zero agency to stop it.
+A symbol of status.
+It suggests you feel trapped in a system or hierarchy that is crashing down.

 The Spiritual Shift: From Fear to Faith